4D Human Body Capture from Egocentric Video via 3D Scene Grounding: Related Work

 \section{Related Work}

-The most relevant works to ours are those investigations on 4D human body reconstruction and human-scene interaction.
-Our work is also related to recent efforts on reasoning about social interaction from egocentric perspective.
-Furthermore, we compare our EgoMoCap dataset with other egocentric human interaction datasets.
+The most relevant works to ours are prior investigations of 4D human body reconstruction and human-scene interaction modeling.
+Our work is also related to recent efforts on reasoning about social interaction from egocentric videos.
+Specifically, we compare our EgoMoCap dataset with other egocentric human interaction datasets.